Ebanflo42/Persistence/README.md

     ./Testing +RTS -s -N<number of threads>

 The objective of the library is to provide users with functions for computing simplicial and persistent homology.
-These two are very related to each other, but the computation is very different (persistent homology doesn't use matrices, but simplicial homology doesn't use polynomials).
+These two are very related to each other, but the computation is very different.

 Major TODOs: